harness/developer-hub/docs/first-gen/firstgen-release-notes/fg-delegate.md

 ##### Early access features

-This release does not include any new early access features.
+This release does not include early access features.

 ##### Fixed issues